SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 It is possible, although not much fun, to use Jona without its natural language interface.
 Only the pitstop planning and setup capabilities are available in this cconfiguration, but it is still useful.
 You can use the following parameters to connect these actions to your controller hardware:

 	raceEngineerCommands: PitstopPlan *function*, PitstopPrepare *function*;
-	accept: *acceptFunction*; reject: *rejectFunction*
+	Accept: *acceptFunction*; Reject: *rejectFunction*

 All these will be bound to the plugin itself, thereby are available all the time, and only unary functions are supported here.
 By using this actions, you will be able to use Jona with voice output, but no voice control, thereby getting most of the support from Jona, but you have to use an *oldschool* interface to control the engineer actions.
-To *answer* "Yes" to one of the questions of Jona, you must supply a controller function, for example a push button function, to the *accept* parameter and for "No", you must use the *reject* parameter.
+To *answer* "Yes" to one of the questions of Jona, you must supply a controller function, for example a push button function, to the *Accept* parameter and for "No", you must use the *Reject* parameter.

 Note: The *raceEngineerCommands* actions are also available in most of the simulation plugins, which define a "Pitstop" mode.